encounter/borealis/README.md

 ### HTTP and update checks

-`borealis::http` provides pollable asynchronous HTTPS requests using WinHTTP on Windows, NSURLSession on Apple, libcurl on Linux or JNI on Android.
+`borealis::http` provides pollable asynchronous HTTPS requests using WinHTTP on Windows, NSURLSession on Apple, libcurl on Linux or OkHttp on Android.
 Call `http::initialize()` after startup and `http::shutdown()` before shutdown.
 The worker pool grows on demand and releases idle threads automatically.

 Asynchronous operations return a `Task<T>`.
 Poll with `ready()` or `try_take()`, request cancellation with `cancel()` and use `map()` to transform results.